bjornreppen/binchunk/README.md

 This is a .net rewrite of the fine [bchunk software](http://he.fi/bchunk/).

+*BEWARE: This code was written in or before the year 2003..*

 ## What on earth is this stuff

 The .iso track contains an ISO file system, which can be mounted through a loop device on Linux systems, or written on a CD-R using cdrecord.
 The .cdr tracks are in the native CD audio format.
 They can be either written on a CD-R using cdrecord -audio, or converted to WAV (or any other sound format for that matter) using sox. bchunk 1.1.0 (and later versions) can also output audio tracks in WAV format.